 The family trees below have resulted from my research into the Ashdown family and have been numbered to be consistent with the trees given in the book:

-This tree links many families living today in England, United States, South America and Australia.
+Tree 1 links many families living today in England, United States, South America and Australia.
 It is particularly notable because of Alice Hook (nee Ashdown) and her brother Richard Ashdown (1813-1902) who converted to the Church of Jesus Christ of Latter-day Saints while living in Sussex and emigrated to Utah in the USA in 1860 and 1861 respectively, where there are many, many of their descendants today.

 Richard’s brother William emigrated to New South Wales, Australia in 1838 with his wife Jemima and three children, living in the country town of Tumut.